 Medical science has come a long way over the years.
-We’ve found treatments for the Black Death; we created a vaccine for chicken pox; and we’ve completely done away with diseases like smallpox and rinderpest worldwide.
-You’d think we were on top of our game!
-But the truth is, there are still some diseases science just can't explain.
+We’ve found treatments for the Black Death; we created a vaccine for chicken pox; and we’ve done away with diseases like smallpox and rinderpest worldwide.
+But there are still some diseases science can't fully explain.

-These mystery diseases range from epidemics of dancing dating back to the 1500s, to illnesses that once attacked cows and now attack humans today.
-Some are almost comical in nature, and others are horrifying, incurable, and dangerous.
-The fact is, we may never know the causes of a few of these illnesses for certain, but research is ongoing, and for some of these, we can only hope the answers come soon.
+These mystery diseases range from epidemics of dancing dating back to the 1500s, to illnesses that once attacked cows and now target humans.
+Though some may seem almost comical, most are horrifying, incurable, and dangerous.
+The fact is, we may never know the causes of a few of these illnesses, but research is ongoing.
+And for many of these, we can only hope the answers come soon.

 Of course, what we do know for now is downright fascinating.
-So read on to find out more about some of the strange diseases science doesn't understand... yet.
+So learn more about some of the strange diseases science doesn't understand... yet.

 Foreign Accent Syndrome